atdd-bdd/GherkinExecutorKotlin/README.md

     }
 }
 ```
-Now you could change it to use every row in the table:
+Now you could change the glue method to use every row in the table:
 ```
     fun Calculation_Convert_F_to_C(value: List<TemperatureComparison>) {
         for (element in value) {